tusharsadhwani/blog/src/pages/post/ast.md

     stmt_count = 0

     def generic_visit(self, node):
+        # If we are inside a for node, count statements
         if self.current_for_node is not None:
-            # Count statements
             if isinstance(node, ast.stmt):
                 self.stmt_count += 1

+        # If we just found a new for node, start counting
         elif isinstance(node, ast.For):
-            # Start the count
             self.current_for_node = node
             self.stmt_count = 0